-Delphis is presented as a child of around six years old.
+Delphis is presented as a child.
 When viewed with the stories it seems a mystery that such a young person could interact in the way he does.
-The cracks and texture of his skin speak of the rising temperatures of the earth which also form the backdrop to his portrait.
-This approach is similar to that of Nadiya's portrait, and alludes to his affinity with both place and person.

 Although Delphis is presented as young, he has a strong sense of himself.
 By the end of his short story, and taken together with A Day in the Life of Nadiya, his veiled identity as an artificially conscious being becomes clear.

-Showing Delphis to be so young presents him as non threatening.
-It also encourages me to consider the thoughts and feelings of children as of equal value to my own.
+Showing Delphis to be so young not only presents him as non threatening, but indicates the short time that AC has come into existence on earth.
+Presenting Delphis in this way also encourages me to consider the thoughts and feelings of children as of equal value to my own.

 . . .